kdruken/nci-checker/README.md

 ## Using **nci-checker**

-If using a virtual environment, first load the required modules (remember order matters with `uv-cdat` and `python`) and then activate the virtual environment.
+If using a virtual environment, first load the required modules and then activate the virtual environment.

-- `$ module load uvcdat`
 - `$ module load udunits`
 - `$ module load python`
 - `$ source <directory>/<venv>/bin/activate`